CONGRATULATIONS on choosing a Great Dane as a member of your family. The Great Dane Club

 The primary purpose of dog shows is to evaluate potential breeding stock.
 Along with this evaluation goes many years of education in order to make quali- fied decisions about breeding.
 For these reasons the ethical private breeder will usually require that any puppy going to a companion home be spayed or neutered; this is the only way we have of protecting the future of our breed.

-We recommend that you have your puppy spayed or neutered before puberty.
+We recommend that you have your puppy spayed or neutered.
 Many behavioral problems are hormone related.
 By making the responsible decision to spay or neuter, you will make your pet much easier to train and protect it from mammary or prostrate cancer.
 You will also not produce unplanned puppies and set a very good example for your neigh- bors and friends.

 Protect your Great Dane in case it is lost.
 Identify your Great Dane with a collar and tags.
 AKC Companion Animal Recovery (CAR) now offers a free dog tag